-More of a fine dining experience with entertainment than a traditional luau, go to Feast at Lele if quality of food is your first priority.
-Rather than serving a buffet-style meal, this is a sit-down a five course meal at your own table, featuring cuisine inspired by Tahiti, Aotearoa (New Zealand), Samoa and Hawaii.
-The meal is prepared by the same folks that operate three of the most popular restaurants on Maui – Star Noodle, Leoda’s Kitchen and Aloha Mixed Plate.
+More of a fine dining experience with entertainment than a traditional luau, go to Feast at Lele if the quality of food is your first priority.
+Rather than serving a buffet-style meal, this is a sit-down a five-course meal at your own table, featuring cuisine inspired by Tahiti, Aotearoa (New Zealand), Samoa, and Hawaii.
+The meal is prepared by the same folks that operate three of the most popular restaurants on Maui – Star Noodle, Leoda’s Kitchen, and Aloha Mixed Plate.
 After each course, you’ll see eye-popping dancing and entertainment from each locale.
 (Feast at Lele)

 - Royal Lahaina Luau (Lahaina)

 Maui’s longest-running luau, the Royal Lahaina Luau is located right on Ka’anapali Beach at the Royal Lahaina Resort.
 Unlike other luaus, all seating is reserved, so you don’t need to worry about lining up an hour before the event to secure seating.
 This luau is the least expensive of the “big” shows and gives you the most bang for the buck.
 It doesn’t have the best food or show, but it’s very satisfying.
 For families on a budget, this is our top choice.
 (Myths of Maui Luau)